demisto/content/Packs/AWS-Organizations/README.md

 - **Account governance** - Organize accounts into logical OUs based on environment type, compliance level, etc.

 - **Offboarding accounts** - Disable and prepare accounts for removal from the organization.

+- **Managing policies** - List and attach policies to the organization's resources.

+- **Tagging resources** - List and add tags to the organization's resources.